NZLouislu/nzmarie-ai-blog/lib/post/en/first-home-buyer-financing-guide-new-zealand.md

 - Allow time for credit file improvements if needed
 - Consider seasonal market factors

-## Working with Marie Hong Real Estate
+## Working with Marie Nian Real Estate

 As your real estate agent, I work closely with trusted mortgage professionals to ensure a seamless buying experience: